slaufer/qmk_firmware_ploopy_adept_accel/readme.md

 # Ploopy mouse acceleration fork

+~~Follow the QMK build guide, then build with `qmk compile -kb ploopyco/madromys/rev1_001/ -km accel`~~

+Nevermind, updated this repo to use the community module which is much better

-Follow the QMK build guide, then build with `qmk compile -kb ploopyco/madromys/rev1_001/ -km accel`
+Follow the QMK build guide, then build with `qmk compile -kb ploopyco/madromys/rev1_001/ -km default`

 # Quantum Mechanical Keyboard Firmware